Gwen S. Appelbaum

 Senior Associate Director

 Melissa oversees the CRC's career services for graduate students and coordinates a diverse range of events to address the career and hiring needs of our various stakeholders.
-She also works closely with students, employers and alumni in the areas of management information systems, information assurance and supply chains and operations management.
+She also works closely with students, employers and alumni in the areas of management information systems, information assurance and operations and supply chain management.

 Pam leads marketing communications for the office including the website.
 She also develops and delivers workshops and programming for graduate students.
 She works most closely with students, employers and alumni in the areas of marketing, health care management and human resources, along with undecided and collaborative degree MBA students.